Dear first semester students,

 The helpdesk is a resource available to all students in Bachelor degree programs.
 During teaching periods, the helpdesk provides assistance from student tutors for all mathematics-related questions.
 These tutors hold office hours on a regular basis.
 They can also be contacted via e-mail.

-In summer semester 2020, students can also use the helpdesk service online.
+In summer semester 2020, students can use the helpdesk service online.
 Advice can also be provided via forums, online chat, e-mail, and video conferencing.

 Whether breakfast, lunch, or a little snack on the go – the cafeterias in Wiesbaden and Rüsselsheim offer fresh items at student-friendly prices.